danielegasparri/span-gui/docs/manual.md

 SPAN can perform many operations on the spectra.

-WARNING: All the wavelengths of SPAN are given in A, in air, and all the velocities are in km/s.
+**WARNING:** All the wavelengths of SPAN are given in A, in air, and all the velocities are in km/s.

-Here is a description of the functions:
+Here is a description of any task:

 1. **Utilities frame:**
-    - Show the header of the selected spectrum = shows the header of the selected spectrum, both fits and ASCII;
+    - Show the header of the selected spectrum = shows the header of the selected spectrum, only for FITS files;
     - Show the wavelength step of the spectrum = shows the step of the selected spectrum;
-    - Estimate the resolution = shows the resolution of the selected spectrum by trying to fit an emission sky line.
+    - Estimate the resolution = calculates the resolution of the selected spectrum by trying to fit an emission sky line.
 In The W1 and W2 you should put a small wavelength interval containing a sky line: it's up to you!
-    - Convert the spectrum to = converts the selected spectrum to ASCII of Fits;
+    - Convert the spectrum to = converts the selected spectrum to ASCII or Fits;
-    - Compare spectrum with = Compares the selected spectrum with another one selected by the user;
+    - Compare spectrum with = compares the selected spectrum with another one selected by you.
+This comparison spectrum should have the same wavelength units;
     - Convert Flux = converts the flux from frequency to lambda and vice-versa.
 The buttons "see plot", "save one" and "save all" are active to see and save the results for one or all the spectra;
-    - S/N = measures the Signal to Noise in the selected spectrum, in the W. central wavelength selected by the user.
-The buttons "save one" and "save all" are active to save one or all the SNR calculated for the spectra.
+    - S/N = measures the Signal to Noise in the selected spectrum, in the central wavelength selected (W.).
+The buttons "save one" and "save all" are active to save one or all the S/N computed for the spectra.

 2. **Spectra manipulation panel:**
     - Spectra pre-processing frame